livecams-studio/mtx-manager/README.md

 export default app;
 ```

-See examples [here]() for options with less magic where you can compose your own configuration & state management.
+See examples below for options with less magic where you can compose your own configuration & state management.

 ## Using with MediaMTX

-Once deployed somewhere on the internet, running a MediaMTX node can be as easy as this:
+Once your manager is deployed somewhere on the internet, running a MediaMTX node can be as easy as this:

 ```sh
 docker run -d \